quii/learn-go-with-tests/arrays-and-slices.md

 * \[N\]type{value1, value2, ..., valueN} e.g. `numbers := [5]int{1, 2, 3, 4, 5}`
 * \[...\]type{value1, value2, ..., valueN} e.g. `numbers := [...]int{1, 2, 3, 4, 5}`

-It is sometimes useful to also print the inputs to the function in the error message and we are using the `%v` placeholder which is the "default" format, which works well for arrays.
+It is sometimes useful to also print the inputs to the function in the error message.
+Here, we are using the `%v` placeholder to print the "default" format, which works well for arrays.

 [Read more about the format strings](https://golang.org/pkg/fmt/)